After years of big spending, tech’s political machine turns to high gear

 "Senator Hawley has written a bill to deputize the federal government as the Speech Police in flagrant violation of the First Amendment," Sen. Ron Wyden, D-Ore., and a major player in the passage of the Communications Decency Act, said in a statement.

-Matt Stoller, a fellow at the Open Markets Institute who focuses on monopoly power, told NBC News that last time he "saw this kind of collective temper tantrum by all their trade groups was" during the legislative battle over a pair of bills aimed at curtailing sex trafficking online, which altered Section 230 to remove liability protection for sites that "knowingly" publish any material pertaining to sex trafficking.
+Matt Stoller, a fellow at the Open Markets Institute who focuses on monopoly power, said that the last time he "saw this kind of collective temper tantrum by all their trade groups was" during the legislative battle over a pair of bills aimed at curtailing sex trafficking online, which altered Section 230 to remove liability protection for sites that "knowingly" publish any material pertaining to sex trafficking.

 But, unlike Hawley's bill — which Stoller says he does not support — much of that backlash was joined by grassroots activism from sex workers, advocates and survivors of sex trafficking.

-Note: CORRECTION (July 3, 2019, 4:51 p.m.
-ET): A previous version of this article misstated the relationship between Americans for Prosperity and the State Policy Network.
-Americans for Prosperity is a member of the State Policy Network but does not receive funding from the group or from Facebook.